Gifted Education Services

 - Students must check in by 8:45 AM to be paired for play in the first round.

-- Students need to be dropped off / picked up.
+- Transportation is not provided.
+Students must be dropped off and picked up.

 Central Office Contacts